Notice of HIPAA Privacy Practices

 • We can also use and share your health information for quality assessments, credentialing, compliance, employee and peer reviews, training, and licensing activities as needed.

-• We may use or disclose your protected health information to remind you of your appointment, and inform you about treatment alternatives or other health-related benefits and services that may be of interest to you, by text, fax, phone, and email provided by you and to leave voice messages as necessary.
+• We may use or disclose your health information to remind you of your appointment, and inform you about treatment alternatives or other health-related benefits and services that may be of interest to you, by text, fax, phone, and email provided by you and to leave voice messages as necessary.

 To bill for your services:

-• We can use and share your health information to bill and get payment from health plans or other entities.
+• For example, we can use and share your health information to bill and get payment from health plans or other entities.

 How else can we use or share your health information?

-We are allowed or required by law to share your information in other ways:
+As permitted by HIPAA, we are allowed or required by law to share your information in other ways:

 Help with public health and safety issues: